robotology/idyntree/README.md

 If you need more help on how to build CMake-based projects, please check [CGold's First step](https://cgold.readthedocs.io/en/latest/first-step.html) section.

+In the rest of the documentation, `<prefix>` will indicate the installation prefix in which you installed iDynTree, i.e. the value that you passed as [`CMAKE_INSTALL_PREFIX`](https://cmake.org/cmake/help/latest/variable/CMAKE_INSTALL_PREFIX.html) during the CMake configuration.

 ### Link
 Once the library is installed, you can link it using `CMake` with as little effort as writing the following line of code in your project's `CMakeLists.txt`:
 ```cmake